-The variety of movement patterns and planes are key because of all the sitting and hunching that most people do on the reg.
+The variety of movement patterns and planes are key because of the sedentary lifestyles some of us lead.
 “We really need to get expansiveness, and that has to come from this more global integration—because if you just stretch in the opposite direction it isn’t necessarily effective,” says Heimann.
-Instead, she suggests that the range of motion is the most important important to create real, impactful alignment in the body.
+Instead, she suggests that the range of motion is the most important to create real, impactful alignment in the body.

 How to feel these changes